 If you've been charged with a DUI, you'll need a Gainesville, Georgia DUI attorney you can count on.
 We understand that there may be many worries running through your mind, such as, “What if I lose my license?”

 We are here to ease your fears.
-Brett Willis has been defending crminal cases since 2005 and has been named one of the best attorneys in Georgia.
-With his expert knowledge, you can be sure that your case is in good hands.
+Brett Willis has been defending crminal cases since 2005 and has been named one of the 10-best attorneys in Georgia.
+We are located on the square in downtown Gainesville.
 Contact us today to schedule a free consultation.
+Call us at 770-249-4405 or fill out the contact form below.

 A Recent Client's Experience